cgostic/who_pdf_reader/README.md

 # WHO_pdf_reader

 The World Health Organization (WHO) outputs [Monthly Risk Assessment Reports](https://www.who.int/influenza/human_animal_interface/HAI_Risk_Assessment/en/) in pdf format that describe new instances of the influenza virus at the human-animal interface.
-This code loops through each report from January, 2017 to the present and extracts the age, gender, onset-date, report-date, and poultry exposure for each reported case of avian influenza strains (H7N9, H5N1).
+This code loops through each report from January, 2017 to the present and extracts the age, gender, onset-date, report-date, poultry exposure, and exposure to infected individual for each reported case of avian influenza strains (H7N9, H5N1).
 A csv for each strain is output in the results folder.

 This code was written to contribute to a post-doctoral project by Katie Gostic, PHD (University of Chicago) that aims to model the incidence and spread of the avian flu.